Skip to main content

 $ 11,884,344

-The Civil Rights & Title IX Office EO/Title IX) provides leadership and coordination of the University’s efforts to comply with civil rights laws, including Title IX, Title VI, Title VII, and others.
+The Civil Rights & Title IX Office EOO/Title IX) provides leadership and coordination of the University’s efforts to comply with civil rights laws, including Title IX, Title VI, Title VII, and others.
 Receives and resolves reports of discrimination, harassment, and sexual misconduct.
 Coordinates the University’s Americans with Disabilities Act compliance efforts, including digital accessibility required by Title II of the ADA.
 Responsible for oversight of the University's equal opportunity and affirmative action program compliance.

 Contact